seanorama/masterclass/security-advanced/README.md

     - It is displayed on the top left of the Ambari dashboard, next to the Ambari logo.
 If the name appears truncated, you can hover over it to produce a helptext dialog with the full name
     ![Image](https://raw.githubusercontent.com/seanorama/masterclass/master/security-advanced/screenshots/clustername.png)

-  - From Ambari how can I find external hostname of node where a component (e.g. Resource Manager) is installed?
+  - From Ambari how can I find external hostname of node where a component (e.g. Resource Manager or Hive) is installed?
     - Click the parent service (e.g. YARN) and *hover over* the name of the component.
 The external hostname will appear.
     ![Image](https://raw.githubusercontent.com/seanorama/masterclass/master/security-advanced/screenshots/Ambari-RM-public-host.png)

-  - From Ambari how can I find internal hostname of node where a component (e.g. Resource Manager) is installed?
+  - From Ambari how can I find internal hostname of node where a component (e.g. Resource Manager or Hive) is installed?
     - Click the parent service (e.g. YARN) and *click on* the name of the component.
 It will take you to hosts page of that node and display the internal hostname on the top.
     ![Image](https://raw.githubusercontent.com/seanorama/masterclass/master/security-advanced/screenshots/Ambari-YARN-internal-host.png)

+  - In future labs you may need to provide private or public hostname of nodes running a particular component (e.g. YARN RM or Mysql or HiveServer)
 #### Import sample data into Hive

 - Run below *on hive node* to download data and import it into a Hive table for later labs